TENDERING: Montenegro leasing land for wind farm on Brajići locality

 The land on the Brajići locality spans 13,791,606 square meters.
 The minimum lease fee requested is EUR 0.05 per square meter annually during the 30-year lease period.

-According to the invitation, eligible to bid are all legal entities and individuals, domestic or foreign, as well as consortia, meeting the following requirements:
+According to the invitation, which was initiated by the company Vjetroelektrana Budva, owned by wpd europe, eligible to bid are all legal entities and individuals, domestic or foreign, as well as consortia, meeting the following requirements:

 - experience in the field of the construction of wind power plants with a cumulative installed capacity of at least 500 MW;